Ashakeayes/get-off-the-road/README.md

 * My project was inspired and helped by:
 * Microsoft. (n.d.).
 Cat Jumper.
 [Game Code].
 Microsoft MakeCode Arcade. https://arcade.makecode.com/blocks-games/cat-jumper
 * Microsoft MakeCode.
 (2020, September 18).
 How to Increase the Difficulty of Your MakeCode Arcade Game [Video].
 YouTube. https://www.youtube.com/watch?v=KFT9joQrSSM
-* I did have some other resources help guide me as well however these were the ones that were most helpful
+* I did have some other resources help guide me as well which are noted in the week folders